danielcantillo0/trackerAPP/README.md

 # trackerAPP

-Tracker app with react native
+Tracker app with react native and mongoDB